 - Create Lots of Quality Content

-In creating sustainable and useful internal links, you’ll first need lots of internal pages.
-But to develop a cunning internal link building strategy, you’ll first need quality linkable content.
+You’ll first need lots of internal pages to create sustainable and useful internal links.
+But to develop a practical internal link building strategy, you’ll first need quality linkable content.
 And we mean lots of them because the more links your site has, the more robust your link building becomes.